DoD-Platform-One/bigbang/docs/naming.md

 Mutate policy names should start with one of the following:

-- `add-`: for policies that add missing settings
-- `remove-`: for policies that remove existing settings
-- `replace-` for policies that modify or replace a setting
+- `update-`: policies that adds or updates a setting

 ## Special Policies

-CVE related policies should be named after the CVE unique identifier:
+Vulnerability related policies should contain `cve` in the name, preferably as a suffix.

-- `cve-xxxx-xxxxx.yaml`